CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 traffic.cos_7.priority_source.8021p = [7]
 ```

 The `traffic.cos_` number is the internal COS value; for example `traffic.cos_0` defines the mapping for internal COS 0.

-To map ingress COS 0 to internal COS 4, configure the `traffic.cos_4.priority_source.8021p` setting.
+To map ingress COS 0 to internal COS 4, configure the `traffic.cos_4.priority_source.8021p` setting in the `/etc/cumulus/datapath/qos/qos_features.conf` file.

 ```
 traffic.cos_0.priority_source.8021p = [4]